Mary Anthony: Life and career

 Born and raised in Kentucky, Anthony studied theater at Grinnell College in Iowa before pursuing studies in dance at the Hanya Holm School in New York City.
 She later studied dance with Martha Graham.
 She also studied acting at HB Studio in Greenwich Village.
 From 1943 to 1949 she danced as a member of Hanya Holm's dance company.
 In 1949–50 she was a featured dancer in the Broadway musical Touch and Go, which was choreographed by Helen Tamiris.
 She danced in several productions with the New York City Opera during the 1950s and also choreographed several musicals in Italy during that decade.

 In 1956 Anthony founded the Mary Anthony Dance Company.
 The company included two of her previous dance partners, Joseph Gifford and Cameron McCosh.
 The company presented Anthony's own choreography which frequently utilized literary sources as subjects.
 Her two most well known works were Lady Macbeth, after the Shakespeare play, and Threnody, based on John Millington Synge's play Riders to the Sea.
-During the 1970s her company reached a pinnacle of success with a group of highly dynamic dancers, including renowned dancer and teacher Ross Parkes.

-In 1946 Anthony began teaching at the New Dance Group where she taught for many years.
-Several of her pupils became highly successful choreographers and dancers, including Ronald K. Brown, Ulysses Dove, Yuriko Kimura, Richard Kuch, Daniel Maloney, Donald McKayle, Arthur Mitchell, Elisa Monte, Ross Parkes, Steve Rooks, and Richard Siegal.
+In 1946 Anthony began teaching at the New Dance Group where she taught for many years and her pupils included Ronald K. Brown, Ulysses Dove, Yuriko Kimura, Donald McKayle, Arthur Mitchell, Elisa Monte, and Richard Siegal.
 Yuriko Kimura also danced with her, on occasion.

-In 1988, she was a guest modern dance teacher at the University of Illinois, Urbana-Champaign in the Department of Dance where she reconstructed Charles Weidman’s “Fables for our Times,” which was based on James Thurber’s “Fables For Our Times and Famous Poems Illustrated.”
+In 1988, she was a guest modern dance teacher at the University of Illinois, Urbana-Champaign in the Department of Dance where she reconstructed Charles Weidman’s “Fables for our Times”, which was based on James Thurber’s Fables For Our Times and Famous Poems Illustrated.